-To apply for a Masters in Mechanical Engineering in Canada, students must fulfill the following criteria:
+To apply for a Masters in Mechanical Engineering in Canada, students must fulfil the following criteria:

-- Students must have a graduate degree in some engineering program, with a total academic career of at least 16 years.
-Students from Engineering background are preferred as they have fundamental knowledge about the course.
+- Students must have a 4 year graduate degree in some engineering program, with a total academic career of at least 16 years and a minimum GPA of 3.0.
+Students from engineering background are preferred as they have fundamental knowledge about the course.

 - Students must have a VISA with validity as long as the course lasts, along with the time taken for internships, research and fellowships, if any.